 We are now leveraging our big data smarts to deliver on the promise of IoT.
 By integrating our hyper-local weather data with Smart Home connected devices we are delievering predictive energy efficiency insight to homeowners and Utility companies.

-The start of the Autumn Equinox was Sunday, September 22.
-This means that the Sun is directly above the Equator and day and nights are of equal length.
-As such, daytime hours will become shorter and also cooler the remainder of the season.
-This will limit the trees’ ability to make chlorophyll, which is a pigment that helps keep leaves green, and will lead to the leaves turning an assortment of colors like red, orange, yellow and purple.
+With the shorter days and cooler temperatures, these help to limit the trees’ ability to make chlorophyll, which is a pigment that helps keep leaves green, and will lead to the leaves turning an assortment of colors like red, orange, yellow and purple.

 Certain trees have a different makeup that causes them to turn into warmer colors across a longer stretch of time compared to other species of trees.
 Maple trees for example typically exhibit these warm tones more quickly compared to oak trees.
 Dry weather can also significantly affect the appearance of leaves.
 On one hand, these fall colors can last longer, but the drawback is that these colors will be less vibrant.
 Stay in touch with drought conditions in preparation for any autumnal sightseeing excursions!